Kansas lawmakers form overreach committee to fight vaccine mandates

 Supporters said this is a way to save tax dollars by preventing a special legislative session to address the matter.

-“Really meant to start action on what that is and have these meetings, otherwise we’re costing taxpayers $65,000 dollars a day to be in session,” said Senate President Ty Masterson.
+“Really meant to start action on what that is and have these meetings.
+Otherwise, we’re costing taxpayers $65,000 dollars a day to be in session,” said Senate President Ty Masterson, R-Andover.

 They also said it allows lawmakers to present a clearer picture of what the options are.